BomaUriel/BomaUriel/README.md

-# Hi there, I'm Boma Uriel 👋
+# Hi there, I'm Boma U G 👋

 ## About Me
 I'm a **Full-Stack Developer** skilled in building responsive front-end interfaces and scalable back-end APIs.
 I work with **JavaScript, React, Python, Flask, and MySQL**, and I enjoy turning ideas into clean, functional, and user-friendly applications.